How To Build DIY Raised Garden Boxes and Beds

 How to prepare raised garden boxes for plants

-1. Put weed barrier inside of the raised planter boxes.
+1. Put the weed barrier inside the bottom of the box.

-2. Roll up the inside face 6 inches and staple to the inside of your DIY garden box using a staple gun.
+2. Roll up the inside face 6 inches and staple it to the inside of the bottom of the box using a staple gun.

 3. Place 11 inches high of materials that promote drainage.
-We used old landscape pavers and #57 washed river stone.
+We used old bricks in one and landscape pavers and #57 washed river stones.
+We have seen other garden bloggers use other organic materials like logs to help fill their planter boxes.

 4. Place 24 inches of topsoil and garden mix soil.
 Our son sure loved helping with this process.
 It does take time, but we love doing things ourselves.
 Depending on the size of your boxes, will depend on how much soil you need.